 Compared to paper menus, smart menu QR codes are more convenient for restaurant owners and patrons.

 A rundown from Eater shows that 78% of customers enjoy QR code ordering.
+The data debunks that are QR codes running out of popularity.

 You may offer contactless ordering and even a better menu experience to your target customers by utilizing this technical solution.